neilmb/adhoc-problems/README.md

 # AdHoc.team sample problems

-This repo has sample solutions to some of the <AdHoc.team> homework problems.
+This repo has sample solutions to some of the <https://AdHoc.team> homework problems.
-See the entire list of problems at <homework.adhoc.team/assignments>.
+See the entire list of problems at <https://homework.adhoc.team/assignments>.